colomemaria/epiScanpy/docs/api/plotting.rst

 episcanpy.api.plotting
 ======================

-This page no longer exists.
-See :mod:`episcanpy.plotting` instead.
+This  is so dull!!
+I need to make the real documentation.
+See :mod:`episcanpy.plotting`.